Wander Franco Player Props: Rays vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.36 team ERA that ranks 18th across all league pitching staffs.
+- The Dodgers have the 18th-ranked team ERA across all league pitching staffs (4.37).

-- The lefty last appeared on Sunday against the St. Louis Cardinals, when he went 3 2/3 innings, allowing four earned runs while giving up five hits.
+- The righty last pitched on Monday against the Atlanta Braves, when he tossed four innings, allowing five earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.